 A retrospective review may be requested when extenuating clinical circumstances (e.g. member eligibility, coordination of benefits) prevent the provider's ability to obtain a required pre-service review and prior authorization, and a claim has not been filed.
+If a retrospective review is filed after a claim is submitted, the request will be subject to the provider dispute process.
 Retrospective review requests must be submitted within 365 calendar days following the date(s) of service.
 For all retrospective reviews, Optum will issue a written determination within 30 calendar days of receipt of the request.